marcelgwerder/laravel-api-handler/README.md

 ```sql
 WHERE `title` LIKE "The Lord%" AND `created_at` >= "2014-03-14 12:55:02"
 ```
 Its also possible to use multiple values for one filter.
-Multiple values are seperated by a pipe `|`.
+Multiple values are separated by a pipe `|`.
 Multiple values are combined with `OR` except when there is a `-not` suffix, then they are combined with `AND`.
 For example all the books with the id 5 or 6:
 ```